kijv/sutairu/packages/stitches/README.md

 import { defineConfig } from '@jujst/stitches/config';

 const stitches = defineConfig({
-  react: /* set this to true to use @stitches/react */, /* usual stitches config goes here... */
+  react: /* set this to true to use @stitches/react */ /* usual stitches config goes here... */
 });

-// It is important to export the variables like this export const { css, globalCss, keyframes, getCssText, theme } = stitches;
+// It is important to export the variables
+// like this if you are the PostCSS plugin export const { css, globalCss, keyframes, getCssText, theme } = stitches;
 export default stitches;
 ```